Dear Deer - Yoko Ishii

 Soft cover

 Wild deer inhabit the urban centers of Nara and Miyajima in Japan.
-Long venerated at the Naras Kasuga Shrine, the animals have been designated a national treasure and are protected.
-The local government of Miyajima, however, has banned feeding the deer in order to separate them from human habitation.
-Yet some sympathetic people continue to feed the deer, which are facing a food shortage due to population growth.
-Car accidents caused by the animals have also increased, compounding this serious problem.
-In her series of photographs, Yoko Ishii shows the deer's freedom to transgress the boundaries between man and nature.
+Long revered at Nara’s Kasuga Shrine, the animals have been designated as a national treasure and are protected.
+The local government of Miyajima, however, has banned feeding the deer in order to keep them away from human settlements.
+Nevertheless, some compassionate people continue to feed the deer, which face a food shortage due to population growth.
+Car accidents caused by the animals have also increased, exacerbating this serious problem.
+In her series of photographs, Yoko Ishii captures the freedom the deer have to cross the boundaries between humans and nature.

 Published by Sun Chiapang (Little More), 2015